 Our brain imaging experts use a variety of tools to pinpoint the brain abnormalities:

 During the corpus callosotomy procedure, the patient is under general anesthesia and a portion of the scalp is shaved.
 An experienced neurosurgeon carefully performs a craniotomy to open up the cranium and the dura (membrane that covers the brain) to view the corpus callosum.
 With microsurgical instruments, the nerve bundle is segmented: the anterior portion for a partial callosotomy or the entire nerve fiber cluster for a complete callosotomy.
 The dura, cranium and scalp are then closed up.

 With offices throughout New York’s Queens, Nassau and Suffolk Counties, NSPC is one of the northeast’s largest private practices of leading doctors and allied specialists.
-Our seasoned neurosurgeons and skilled medical staff means you get top level surgical care for your epilepsy, here in the NY metro region.
+Our seasoned neurosurgeons and skilled medical staff mean that you get top-level surgical care for your epilepsy, right here in the NY metro region.

 For over 50 years & 350,000 patients NSPC has been a trusted global medical leader.

 Contact us today for an appointment or consultation.